 After half an hour, Italy had enjoyed 65% of the possession, yet England's direct running had helped them create 4 chances, the same number as their opponents.

-Italy edged ahead after 34 minutes, a short corner eventually being dummied by Pirlo into the path of Claudio Marchisio, who finished clinically.
+Italy edged ahead after 34 minutes, a short corner being dummied by Pirlo into the path of Claudio Marchisio, who finished clinically.
 Yet their advantage didn't last long, the previously quiet Rooney putting in an exquisite cross for Daniel Sturridge to level.

 Pirlo's influence on the game, meanwhile, was clear for all to see, topping the passing chart at half-time, while Darmian and Candreva were Italy's most advanced players as they continually bombed down the right wing.